 Writing a will Inheritance tax - how much will I pay?

-However, married couples and civil partners are allowed to pass their possessions and assets to each other tax-free, and under the new rules the surviving partner is now allowed to use both tax-free allowances (providing one wasn’t used at the first death).
+Married couples and civil partners are allowed to pass their possessions and assets to each other tax-free and, since October 2007, the surviving partner is now allowed to use both tax-free allowances (providing one wasn’t used at the first death).

-This effectively doubles the amount the surviving partner can leave behind tax-free (up to £650,000 in the current tax year).
+Where a full allowance remains, this effectively doubles the amount the surviving partner can leave behind tax-free without the need for special tax planning.

 However, some people, whose partner died before 21 March 1972 will be caught by a loophole which means they don't get a 'double allowance'.Find out more: Inheritance tax explained - this guide contains all the details you need to know about paying this tax

 In the 2015 Summer Budget, the Chancellor, George Osborne announced a new transferable main residence allowance, which will gradually increase from £100,000 in April 2017 to £175,000 per person by 2020/21.
 This is in addition to the main nil-rate band.
 It will effectively raise the IHT-free allowance to £500,000 per person.
 Where married couples jointly own a family home and want to leave this to their children, the total IHT exemption will be £1m.

 - Call the Which?
 Money Helpline - our experts can provide help on inheritance tax issues

 - What to do when someone dies- from arranging a funeral to applying for probate